30 Unique Czech Dishes and Traditional Foods

 Ingredients and Preparation

-Popular Types of Czech Food
+Popular Types of Czech Dishes

 Czech dishes are common culinary creations savored in the Czech Republic, a landlocked country in Central Europe.
 Influenced by neighboring culinary traditions, Czech cuisine incorporates elements from Germany treats, Austrian gourmet dishes, Hungarian culinary gems, and Slovak epicurean delights.